 - co-editor (with Michael Scriven and Chris Coryn) of the free-access online Journal of Multidisciplinary Evaluation

-Jane returned home to Aotearoa (New Zealand) in 2004 from the United States, where she had served as Associate Director of the internationally recognized Evaluation Center at Western Michigan University.
-There, she helped launch and then directed the world’s first fully interdisciplinary Ph.D. in evaluation, spanning the Colleges of Arts & Science, Education, Engineering & Applied Science, and Health & Human Services, and now including WMU’s Haworth College of Business.
+Jane returned home to New Zealand in 2004 from the United States, where she had served as Associate Director of the internationally recognized Evaluation Center at Western Michigan University.
+There, she helped launch and then directed the world’s first fully interdisciplinary Ph.D. in evaluation, spanning the Colleges of Arts & Science, Education, Engineering & Applied Science, and Health & Human Services, with collaboration from WMU’s Haworth College of Business.

-Jane is author of Evaluation Methodology Basics: The Nuts and Bolts of Sound Evaluation (2004, Sage Publications), which is used internationally as a graduate text and practitioners’ guidebook.
+Jane’s first book, Evaluation Methodology Basics: The Nuts and Bolts of Sound Evaluation (2004, Sage Publications), is used internationally as a graduate text and practitioners’ guidebook.
 She was 2005 recipient of the American Evaluation Association’s Marcia Guttentag Award, awarded to a promising new evaluator within five years of completing their doctorate.
 Jane received her Ph.D. from Claremont Graduate University (California) in organizational behavior with substantial emphasis on evaluation; an MA in psychology from Victoria University of Wellington; and a Diploma of Teaching from the Christchurch College of Education.
 As part of the rigorous doctoral program at CGU, she studied with some of the leading theorists and practitioners in evaluation and management, including Drs.
 Michael Scriven (her dissertation chair), Peter Drucker and Vijay Sathe.

-Jane has presented several keynote addresses internationally, including those for the UK Evaluation Society, the Education Review Office‘s National Conference and a number of US and NZ regional evaluation events.
-She will be one of the three keynotes at the Australasian Evaluation Society conference in September 2010.
-Jane has also delivered numerous highly successful public evaluation workshops for The Evaluator’s Institute, the American Evaluation Association, the University of South Africa, the Aotearoa New Zealand Evaluation Association and the Knowledge Institute, in addition to several run in-house for client organizations.
+Jane has presented several keynote addresses internationally, including those for the UK Evaluation Society, the Australasian Evaluation Society, The Relevance of Evaluation to Private Social Investment conference in Brazil, the Education Review Office‘s National Conference, and a number of US and NZ regional evaluation events.
+Jane has also delivered numerous highly successful public evaluation workshops for The Evaluator’s Institute, the American Evaluation Association, the Australasian Evaluation Society, the University of South Africa, the Aotearoa New Zealand Evaluation Association and the Knowledge Institute, in addition to several run in-house for client organizations.